Bambu-Research-Group/RFID-Tag-Guide/README.md

-# Bambulab RFID Tag Hacking Guide
+# Bambulab RFID Tag Guide

 This guide gives you a basic overview how you can encrypt your tags.
 Since we don't know how Bambulab will react on this guide and the general reverse engineering of the tags: **Please don't share you tag's UID and the related keys for now.**